top of page

 • Introduction to the American South: A Cultural Journey (AMST 211) with Dr. Bernard Herman (Spring 2020)

-Oral History Bicentennial Project Director, Red Mountain Park, Birmingham, AL (January 2019 - June 2019)
+Oral History Project Lead, Red Mountain Park, Birmingham, AL (January 2019 - June 2019)

 • Conducted oral history/research on community/industrial histories pertaining to Red Mountain Park.